kukulako/udemy_downloader/README.md

 # udemy_downloader

-This is udemy course downloader, before a start you know how  to get access token.
+This is udemy course downloader. this script created Python programming language.

+Before a start you know how  to get access token.

 To get the access_token on Google Chrome (once on Udemy.com):